aminjkvs/StartWithParrotMiniDrones/README.md

 # DetectAndLandParrot
-Detect Object and Land Parrot Minidrone in Simulink
+Autonomous object detection and landing with Parrot Rolling Spider and Matlab Simulink

 # How To
-Register at MathWorks, Installation, Add-on Packages, Setup Hardware (Fully charged battery and bluetooth connection) Import parrotDetectAndLand as new project, execute parrotDetectAndLand.prj to simulate and deploy on Minidrone
+Register at MathWorks, Installation, Add-on Packages, Setup Hardware (fully charged battery and bluetooth connection) Import parrotDetectAndLand as new project, execute parrotDetectAndLand.prj to simulate and deploy on Minidrone

 # Installation